kounkou/kounkou.github.io/_posts/2026-09-14-bomoi-health.md

 # The Swing: A Better Way to Think About VO₂max Training

-If like me, you're working to improve your cardiovascular fitness, take a look at [**Bomoi**](https://testflight.apple.com/join/rP4E2FZY).
-Access is free uppon sharing your email address which is used as login.
+If like me, you're working to improve your cardiovascular fitness, take a look at [**Bomoi**](https://testflight.apple.com/join/rP4E2FZY)
 Bomoi helps you know when to apply the **right stimulus, at the right time, in the right amount** while giving your body time to adapt, [Request to Join Bomoi Beta](mailto:gkounkou@gmail.com?subject=Bomoi%20Beta%20Access%20Request&body=Hi%2C%0A%0AI%27d%20like%20to%20request%20access%20to%20the%20Bomoi%20Health%20beta.%0A%0AMy%20email%20address%20is%3A%20)